Lakens/ANOVApower/README.md

 4.  sd: the population standard deviation.
 Assumes homogeneity of variances (only one standard deviation can be provided).
 5.  r: the correlation for within designs (or 0 for between designs).
-6.  labelnames: This is a vector of words that indicate factor names and level names (see below).
+6.  labelnames: This is an optonal vector of words that indicates factor names and level names (see below).
 7. A final optional setting is to specify if you want to output a plot or not (plot = TRUE or FALSE)